 Honestly, I didn’t think it would be that hard.
 I had already started, and grown, a successful small business accounting firm, and an online business.
 I’d made a lot of connections in the photography industry, and while I knew it would take a little time to grow my business, I saw it as something completely attainable.
 What I didn’t realize was how overwhelming and time-consuming it could become!
-I found myself staring at the ceiling in the middle of night wondering if I should buy a logo or make one, which web design company I should use, whether or not my equipment was good enough, what on earth I should set my prices at, how many workshops I should take, where I could find great spots to shoot, whether I could compete with all the other photographers around, if my skills were good enough to charge money, if I had sufficient editing skills or not… and I could continue this list for miles.
+I found myself staring at the ceiling in the middle of night wondering if I should buy or make a logo, which web design company I should use, whether or not my equipment was good enough, what on earth I should set my prices at, how many workshops I should take, where I could find great spots to shoot, whether I could compete with all the other photographers around, if my skills were good enough to charge money, if I had sufficient editing skills or not… and I could continue this list for miles.
 I’d catch myself browsing around Facebook for hours at time, waiting for the phone to ring, and feeling discouraged - wondering if I’d made a mistake.

 Maybe you can relate.

 AND I HAVE A BUSINESS DEGREE!
 I know how to write business plans!
 I know how to use QuickBooks and I can even file my own tax return!!
 If I was this overwhelmed, I figured there are probably many, many others in the same boat.